Solicitors for You

 7 or more 0%

-This rule is why, very often, parents will give their children or grandchildren gifts long before they believe they will pass away, in order to avoid paying tax on the gift.
+This rule is why, very often, parents will give their children or grandchildren gifts long before they believe they will pass away, in order to take advantage of taper relief and avoid paying tax on the gift.

 Gifts that are exempt from tax

-If you think your estate is worth more than £325,000, it might be a good idea to start thinking about how to minimise the potential tax liability that your loved ones will have to deal with when you pass away.
+If you think your estate is worth more than the £325,000 Inheritance Tax threshold, you should start thinking about how to minimise the potential tax liability that your loved ones will have to deal with when you pass away.

-One of the most straightforward ways to avoid inheritance tax is to consider giving away assets while you are still alive.
+One of the most straightforward ways to avoid Inheritance Tax is to consider giving away assets while you are still alive.
+Below we detail some of the most popular tax-free (and tax-efficient) options for giving away gifts:

 • £0 - Tax paid when gifting to a spouse or civil partner, including when you die